dpretet/async_fifo/doc/testplan.rst

 ========

-This document describes the faetures to test, and the general scenarios put in place to stress the IP behavior:
+This document describes the faetures to test, and the general scenarios to put in place to stress the IP behavior:

 Clock frequency relationship